 Today, many employees are choosing to work outside the office walls.
-While this trend has been growing for years, several call center phone systems are still not equipped to gracefully handle these types of employees.
-Look for a phone system that includes all employees in one directory regardless of their location and that offers a mobile app.
+While this trend has been growing for years, several call center phone system features are still not equipped to gracefully handle these types of employees.
+Look for a phone system for call centers that includes all employees in one directory regardless of their location and that offers a mobile app.
 These two attributes will give you one central location for you to manage all users as well as a seamless user experience for employees and a united front for callers.

-3. Employees use the same password as other business systems
+3. Employees use the same password with phone system for call centers as other business systems

 Any seasoned IT admin knows that system password management can be a hassle.
 Employees oftentimes forget their passwords and need them to be reset.
 Or, they write passwords down, exposing themselves and the company to security issues and other risky, time-consuming scenarios.
 To avoid these types of hassles, look for a call center phone system with an integrated centralized security solution, such as Microsoft Active Directory or LDAP.
 This will allow employees to use the same password for both their phone system portal and other business systems, giving them one less password to remember and you one less password to maintain.